Just Off Broadway programming is sponsored by GEO Consultants, LLC and Sylvan Learning.

 Four youth acting troupes which meet on Saturday mornings.
 Grades 1-3 meet at 8 a.m., grades 4 & 5 at 9 a.m., middle school at 10 a.m. and high school at 11 a.m.
 These 60-minute sessions are theatre game/improvisation based with emphasis on fun while expanding performance skills.
 You can take one trimester or all three!
 Participants produce a play during the 2nd trimester.

 This workshop allows youth to rehearse and perform a fully staged musical in a condensed schedule – making it easier to include theatre in busy young lives!
 It also enhances theatre education by including technical aspects of production.
-New workshops coming soon!
-Watch the website and Facebook for announcements!
+Fall, 2014 offering is Disney’s ALADDIN KIDS.
+Click on the logo for more information!

-Just Off Broadway programming is sponsored by The Carson-Myre Charitable Foundation, Aloha Pools & Spas, and GEO Consultants, LLC
+Just Off Broadway programming is sponsored by The Carson-Myre Charitable Foundation, GEO Consultants, LLC and Sylvan Learning.

 CLICK ON THE LINKS BELOW FOR CLASS REGISTRATION FORMS

-MHT Class registration form and waivers - WORD format
+MHT Class registration form and waivers- WORD format class-registration-form

 STORY THEATRE TOURING TROUPE